youqad/bit-reversal-trees/README.md

 ## Haskell Implementations

-The `src/Lib.hs` file contains several Haskell implementations of the bit-reversal tree inversion function, including:
+The [`src/Lib.hs`](src/Lib.hs) file contains several Haskell implementations of the bit-reversal tree inversion function, including:

-- `invertHuman`: My reference implementation, written by hand
+- `invertHuman`: My own reference implementation, written by hand, which satisfies all the constraints
-- `invertO1`: One of o1-preview's solutions, which passes all the tests but does not satisfy the constraint of not using any helper function
+- `invertO1`: [One of o1-preview's solutions](https://chatgpt.com/share/670c8a2e-38b8-800a-9d8b-9594b5cf0c76), which passes all the tests but does not satisfy the constraint of not using any helper function
 - `invertHumanBasedOnO1`: An adaptation of o1-preview's implementation by hand to satisfy the constraint of not using any helper function
-- `invertO1MiniWithHelperFns`: One of o1-preview's solutions, which passes all the tests but does not satisfy the constraint of not using any helper function
+- `invertO1MiniWithHelperFns`: [One of o1-mini's solutions](https://gist.github.com/youqad/e8870ec417dd37606d06a47412ce5e3b#file-o1-mini-01928789-1b47-74a3-8a72-0cda64404bae-json-L51), which passes all the tests but does not satisfy the constraint of not using any helper function

 ## Python LLM Search

-The `python/solve_challenge.py` script uses OpenAI's GPT models to search for valid Haskell implementations of the bit-reversal tree inversion function.
+The [`python/solve_challenge.py`](python/solve_challenge.py) script uses OpenAI's GPT models to search for valid Haskell implementations of the bit-reversal tree inversion function.
 It follows these steps:

 1. Generate initial solutions to the prompt [`haskell_prompt.md`](haskell_prompt.md) using the generator LLM (`GENERATOR_MODEL_NAME` in `.env`)

 2. For each one of them, verify the syntactic correctness using the verifier LLM (`VERIFIER_MODEL_NAME` in `.env`)
-3. For the syntactically correct ones, run the suggested solutions through the Haskell QuickCheck tests in `test/DynamicSpec.hs`
+3. For the syntactically correct ones, run the suggested solutions through the Haskell QuickCheck tests in [`test/DynamicSpec.hs`](test/DynamicSpec.hs)

 4. Rinse and repeat: iterate and the refine solutions based on the test results